North America·USA·Updated May 3, 2026

 What scams target tourists in Chicago?

-The most frequently reported tourist scams in Chicago are Unlicensed Airport Taxi Impersonator, Distraction Pickpocket Teams, Wrigleyville Fake Sports Ticket Sales, with 5 classified as high severity.
+The most frequently reported tourist scams in Chicago are Unlicensed Airport Taxi Impersonator, Short-Term Rental Bait-and-Switch, Distraction Pickpocket Teams, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Chicago?